Ann Northrop: Activism

-Northrop became an active demonstrator against the Vietnam War and became involved with the developing feminist movement during the late 1960s and early 1970s.
+Northrop was a demonstrator against the Vietnam War and became involved with the developing feminist movement during the late 1960s and early 1970s.

-When Northrop became an AIDS and homosexuality educator, she "...realized the issues were the same that had engaged her as an activist against the Vietnam War and for the feminist movement."
-Thus, in 1988, Northrop joined the AIDS Coalition to Unleash Power in New York City, known as ACT UP/New York.
-She became involved in "direct action" demonstrations and was arrested approximately two dozen times for civil disobedience.
+When Northrop became an AIDS and homosexuality educator, she "...realized the issues were the same that had engaged her as an activist against the Vietnam War and for the feminist movement".
+In February 1988, Northrop joined the AIDS Coalition to Unleash Power in New York City, known as ACT UP/New York.
+She was arrested approximately two dozen times for civil disobedience while participating in the group's direct action demonstrations.

 In December 1989, Northrop participated in ACT UP's "Stop the Church" protest at St. Patrick's Cathedral in New York City by lying in the center aisle.
 During the action, over 4,500 activists interrupted Sunday Mass to protest the Catholic Church's opposition to AIDS prevention such as condom distribution and sex education.
 The documentary film How to Survive a Plague shows part of this action.
 She, along with 110 other protestors, was arrested.
 Northrop was later convicted on four misdemeanor charges.
 She described being in the cathedral on the LGBTQ&A podcast and said, "I happened to be the last person carried out, and by that time, everything had calmed down and was silent.
 So I started saying — and it was ringing through the cathedral — 'We're fighting for your lives, too.
 We're fighting for your lives, too,' which I hoped would be effective.
 Maybe, maybe not...I like to say I got home to watch the second half of the Giants/Broncos game."

+Northrop also trained fellow activists on how to interact with news media and reporters.

 Personal life

-Northrop came out when she was about 28, working for Ms. magazine, and met a woman she fell in love with, Lynda.
+Northrop came out as a lesbian when she was about 28, working for Ms. magazine, and met a woman she fell in love with, Lynda.
 Northrop and Lynda were together for 17 years, and raised Lynda's two children from a previous marriage.